1. General basics

 - If dithering is selected, set the dither strength (70–100 % is a good starting point) and pick a matrix: Bayer 4×4 is the best general-purpose choice.

 - Use the Brightness / Contrast / Saturation sliders to pre-process the source image.
 Increasing contrast often improves ZX conversion results by making colours more distinct.
+Click Auto tune to let the editor find a good starting point automatically.

 Classic → Next conversion workflow